Uviveknarayan/Cache-Memory-Simulator/README.md

 The input is given from the text file and the C++ code reads the text file and runs the simulation on the memory traces provided by [sir](http://www.cs.utah.edu/~rajeev/usimm-v1.3.tar.gz).
 The input format is of the form Number of memory locations(T),ways (N) and then the second line contains the tag bits,indexing bits,block offset bits.
 Then they are followed by T lines containing the memory locations.

+## Steps to run

+1. Run the cachemem.cpp file and input the memory available, index etc.
+2. Output is obtained in mmout.txt.

-Our results are tabulated and graphed as below:
+Our results can be visualized as below:
 ## Bar Graph
 ![Bar Graph](https://iili.io/yeCraS.png)
 ## Hitrate Table